-Don't forget you have to click Reset after uploading through the ROM bootloader.
-Then select the new USB Serial port created by the ESP32-S2.
+For ESP32-S2, -S3 and -C3, don't forget you have to click Reset after uploading through the ROM bootloader.
+Then select the new USB Serial port created by the ESP32.
 It will take a few seconds for the board to complete the scan.

 If you can not scan any networks, check your power supply.
-You need a solid power supply in order for the ESP32-S2 to not brown out.
+You need a solid power supply in order for the ESP32 to not brown out.
 A skinny USB cable or drained battery can cause issues.